danielgindi/jquery.dgtable/README.md

   * 2nd argument: Old width
   * 3nd argument: New width
 * `filter`: A filter was applied
-  * 1st argument: The column's name
-  * 2nd argument: The filter keyword
+  * 1st argument: The options passed to the filter method
-  * 3nd argument: Case sensitive?
 * `sort`: The data was sorted
   * 1st argument: Array of sort constructs `[{ "column": "column's name", "descending": true/false }, ...]`
 * `headercontextmenu`: A context menu should be shown for a header cell